Fall Prevention

 • Group size for all classes is limited to 12.
 A minimum of 8 is required for a class to be scheduled.

 If you would like to host an A Matter of Balance class at your location, please let us know!
 Whether for a group of friends at church, a community center, office, or other location, we can work with you to offer a class for your group.
-For more details and how to sign up, please contact Michele Alba by filling out this form.
+For more details and how to sign up, please contact the Fall Prevention Team by filling out this form.

 Home Safety Modifications